e-nomem/ipxe-build/README.md

 To find out more about what you can do with iPXE, check out the [project homepage](https://ipxe.org).

-## How it works
-The [Dockerfile](./Dockerfile) within this project creates a minimal environment that has the build dependencies installed and the iPXE source code cloned directly from the main git repo.
-The built container image does not contain the build script or custom configuration, and this is intentional.
-This way, the image does not need to be rebuilt when the build script or configuration are updated.

-The [build script](./builder.sh) does the actual job of building the targets specified, including finding an embed script (if one exists), managing the cross-compilation args, and copying out the built artifacts.

-The [docker-compose.yml](./docker-compose.yml) is the main file that contains all the customization.
-It ensures that the docker image is built, and that the external files are mounted into the correct locations within the container.

 ## How to use
 1. Clone and enter the repo
 ```bash